Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## I have all set up ¿How I run it?

-You have to start ollama.exe (If you don't have config to boot on start)

-The run the renpy project
+You are ready to go

 ## Results